meganwang8/fafbseg/README.md

 After your FlyWire token is set up, run the code.

+Note: if you are appending neurons, install the fast_simplification package by typing pip3 install fast-simplification in your terminal.

 Syntax for narrowing down neuron criteria:
 - type = Cell Type; eg. type = "MBON17"
   To narrow down the search to be exact, use "^MBON17$"